WORK IN PROGRESS: PCem + Windows submissions are not allowed yet

-This page will give you specific instructions and tips for using Windows in PCem.
+This page provides instructions and tips for installing Windows in PCem to make tool-assisted speedruns.
 The entirety of the main guide applies here too.
+To discuss this setup and its usage, please visit this thread.

 Table of contents